 About 27.4 percent of Medicare expenses for the elderly are spent in the last year of a person’s life.
 Advance directives can reduce that percentage because older adults may not prefer lifesaving machines that impact costs.
 If a person wants to avoid lifesaving machines without having an advance directive, doctors will keep such people alive at the expense of other patients.
 The latter will be deprived of necessary medical treatment and hospitals may become overcrowded.
 Also, these machines and other medical resources will contribute to the cost of care because they are expensive and scarce.
-Unless people write binding living wills, families are reluctant to “pull the plug”, and medical professionals are afraid of being sued if they do.
-Increasing the use of advance directives is necessary in preventing such problems.
+Unless people write binding living wills, families are reluctant to “pull the plug,” and medical professionals are afraid of being sued if they do.
+Increasing the use of advance directives is necessary for preventing such problems.

 If insurance pools take into account the costs spent on people that will never get well, premiums for younger and healthy people are going to be very expensive.
 It is difficult when people are without an advance directive and do not want lifesaving machines.
-At the same time, if such people want invasive and aggressive medical treatment in poor prognosis states, then health systems should accommodate and respect their wishes.
+At the same time, if such people wish to have invasive and aggressive medical treatment in poor prognosis states, then health systems should accommodate and respect their wishes.

 Advanced directives are not only for the elderly.
-Our society is getting older and people have to deal with it.
+Our society is getting older, and people have to deal with it.
 Health professionals need to determine effective ways of promoting advance directives among elderly patients.
-For example, a study showed that a replicable intervention mainly targeting doctors achieved a moderate increase in advance directives among elderly ambulatory patients.
+For example, a study showed that a replicable intervention mainly targeting doctors achieved a moderate increase in advance directives among older ambulatory patients.
 Future interventions may need to address doctors’ attitudes and comfort discussing these documents since patients cite their physician most often as the one who influenced them most to make a health behavior change.
-Increasing the use of advance directives among elderly persons is important since it reduces Medicare spending and the national budget concurrently.
+Increasing the use of advance directives among elderly persons is essential since it reduces Medicare spending and the national budget concurrently.

 Sophie Okolo is the Founder of Global Health Aging.